kyndalbowers/employee-tracker/README.md

 ## Description

-AS A business owner
+AS A business owner<br>
-I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business
+I WANT to be able to view and manage the departments, roles, and employees in my company<br>
+SO THAT I can organize and plan my business

 ## Installation